Benny Cross

 Benjamin Cross (23 August 1898 – 1986) was an English professional footballer who played as an inside forward for Burnley.
 He stood 5 ft 6ins and weighed 9st 10 lbs.

+Early life

 Cross was born in Birkenhead and played for junior teams there.
+During the First World War he played for Liverpool, and then joined Burnley which at that time were one of the best UK teams.

+Career

-During the first World War he played for Liverpool, and then joined Burnley which at that time were one of the best UK teams.
-He Forged a famous attacking partnership with Weaver, and captained England schoolboys against Scotland at the international level, going on to play for England.
-He holds an English league championship medal for 1920–21 season.
+He forged a famous attacking partnership with Weaver, and captained England schoolboys against Scotland at the international level, going on to play for England.
+He held an English league championship medal for 1920–21 season.